 Steart

-The area around Steart includes the villages of Combwich, Otterhampton and Stockland Bristol, as well as Steart itself.
+The area around the Stert Peninsula includes the villages of Combwich, Otterhampton and Stockland Bristol, as well as Steart itself.
 It is also the end of the West Somerset Coast Path, which covers 25 miles from Minehead to Steart, and of the River Parrett Trail, which covers 5o miles from Cheddington in Dorset.

 The coastal and estuarine habitats include areas of threatened coastal marsh and support nationally important populations of wintering waders and waterfowl.